 What is Mandiant U.S.A.
 Cyber Security virus scam?
 A message pops up suddenly to block the computer asking you to pay $300 fine when you are browsing websites?
-It claims that your computer has been locked by Mandiant U.S.A Cyber Security up for some safety reasons and you must pay $300 within 48 hours?
+It claims that your computer has been locked by Mandiant U.S.A Cyber Security for some safety reasons and you must pay $300 within 48 hours?
 You must feel very scared the first time you read the content of the message.
 Will you really be arrested or accused by the police if you don’t pay the fine?
 You cannot access the computer anymore since the message has occupied the full computer screen?
 How to get your computer unlocked from the Mandiant USA Cyber Security $300 fine moneypak virus?

 Mandiant U.S.A.
 Cyber Security Virus is a new scam virus which can lock user’s computer under the name of Mandiant U.S.A.
 Cyber Security, FBI, Department of Defense and U.S.A.
 Cyber Crime Center.
 But it has nothing to do with all these authorities or organizations except taking advantages of their frames or reputations to scare innocent PC users.
 This type of computer threat is created by hackers to help them collect ransom from its victims.
 It mainly spreads through network and is capable to attack computer users from worldwide in different names.
 Computer users in United States of America are the major attack targets of this virus.
 There are some other viruses which perform the similar malicious tasks set by those cyber criminals including FBI virus, United States Courts Virus and Department of Justice Virus.
-These virus are quite rampant now, so please be more careful when you are viewing anything online.
+These viruses are quite rampant now, so please be more careful when you are viewing anything online.
 Indeed, the ransomware is very invasive, and it exploits the system leaks to bring additional computer threats, invading the infected system terribly.